tanzeemzillu/cognigy/task2.md

 > please note, here the repo which name started with `cognigy` is considered as artificial public repo.
 > All the placeholder's value are defined in .env file.

-The services (api and user-management) which required connection with mongodb, there the password of mongodb user has passed via `docker-secret` for security.
+The services (api and user-management) which required connection with mongodb, there the password of mongodb user has been passed via `docker-secret` for security.
 The resources has been restricted according to the given requirements.

 As explained in task1, I want to deploy the `nginx` and `mongo` in the nodes which labled as `lb` and `db` respectively.
 The rest of the services should deploy on the nodes which are labled as `app`.To lable the node `docker lable` functionality can be used.
 For proper distribution placement constraint has been used.
 For example, in this docker-compose file for nginx the following placement has been used